 Key factors to evaluate:

-You should map your media plan to a one-week timeline that hits buyer attention peaks.
+Map your media plan to a focused one-week timeline that hits peak buyer attention windows from booking through offer review.
+Follow this sequence to stay on track.

 1) Pre-list week, day 1 to 2: Confirm your list date.
 Book a photo plus drone vendor and a 3D provider.
 You should request a coordinated shoot to avoid multiple visits.
 Share your highlights, such as walk-to-beach or VA assumable loan details, so the tour intro and captions reinforce your edge.